 The Caregiving Worries of Parents with Special Needs Kids

-Written by: Sally Abrahms AARP
+By: Sally Abrahms

 Most of us think about taking care of our aging parents or spouse, not our kids.
 But there are more than 11 million Americans currently providing care for a family member between the ages of 18 and 49.
 Many worry deeply about their loved one’s future should something unexpectedly happen to them or their spouse.